How to use Cymo Note to assist interpretation

 2. Restart your computer.

-3. Select your personal headphones as your computer audio output device.
+3. Select your personal headphones as your system audio output device.

 4. Open Audio Repeater Pro.